modern-php/url-scanner-script/README.md

     git clone https://github.com/modern-php/url-scanner-script.git

 After you clone the repository, install its Composer dependencies.
-From within this repositories directory on your local machine, run:
+From within this repository's directory on your local machine, run:

     composer install